MiSTerArch/PKGBUILDs/INSTALL.md

 partition is not `/dev/mmcblk0p3`.
 You probably want to do this if you want your rootfs to be on a USB HD, or even NFS.

 At this point you can boot.
-You can check the USB console if you're not sure of what it's doing.
+You must check the USB console if you're not sure of what it's doing.

 Login with username: `alarm`, password: `alarm`.
 You can change this password,